Have you ever googled how to take care of the Silver Sword Philodendron and had no luck in finding a complete care guide?

 Another matter we need to discuss in this guide is the discoloration of foliage.

-According to the College of Agriculture, Forestry and Life Sciences, browning or yellow leaves may indicate too much or overwatering too much sunlight, and a pot oversaturated by fertilizer.
+According to Clemson University browning or yellow leaves may indicate too much or overwatering too much sunlight, and a pot is oversaturated by fertilizer.

 Remember the Hastatums are toxic and should be strictly kept away from animals and children, and you should always have your gardening gloves on before you touch the Silver Sword.